GioZe01/DGT_SO_PROJECT_21-22/README.md

 # GT_SO_PROJECT_21-22

-For more detail on the project see the [docs] (/docs/html/index.html)
+For more detail on the project see the [docs](/docs/html/index.html)

 # Description of the project